 Often people who already have a job with a larger tech firm may be able to donate some of their spare time to your fledgling micro-business and offer some free advice, troubleshooting or repair work.

-This is absolutely invaluable help and you should take it while you can get it, though step lightly, because goodwill stretches only so far within the realms of tech support.
-A bottle of something nice always helps as a thank-you token in exchange for someone’s unpaid professional assistance.
+This kind of help is absolutely invaluable and you should take it while you can get it, though step lightly, because goodwill stretches only so far within the realms of tech support.

 On the flip-side of this, be very careful that the support that you’re getting is appropriate to the needs of your business.
 Many people get their friend to build them a website for example, or to fix their PC, or set up their email – often ending in disaster and resulting in you paying more to fix it later on.

-Some of these well-intentioned and generous people just may not be qualified or experienced enough to provide what your operation actually needs.
-Don’t settle for less than what will help push your business forward and don’t mistake free for quality.
+These well-intentioned and generous people just may not be qualified or experienced enough to provide what your operation actually needs.
+Don’t settle for less than what will help push your business forward and don’t mistake ‘free work’ for ‘quality work’.

 Find a Specialist Service